BulkSecurityGeneratorProject/FinalYaldayMerchant/README.md

 # FinalYaldayMerchant

-This application was generated using JHipster 3.11.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.11.0](https://jhipster.github.io/documentation-archive/v3.11.0).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].
+This project is the main user service for Yalday

 ## Development

-To start your application in the dev profile, simply run:
+To start the application in the dev profile, simply run:

     ./mvnw

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+## Staging

+To start the application in the staging

+    export JHIPSTER_REGISTRY_USER=admin
+    export JHIPSTER_REGISTRY_PASSWORD=admin
+    export JHIPSTER_REGISTRY_HOST=yalday-jhipsterregistry.herokuapp.com
+    export PORT=8080

+    ./mvnw -Pdev,heroku clean package

+      OR

+    mvn clean package; java -jar target/*.war --spring.profiles.active=dev,heroku --server.port=8080

+If ran locally, this will connect to the staging jhipster registry.

 ## Building for production

-To optimize the FinalYaldayMerchant application for production, run:

-    ./mvnw -Pprod clean package

-To ensure everything worked, run:

-    java -jar target/*.war

-Refer to [Using JHipster in production][] for more details.
+We are not there yet...

 ## Testing

 To launch your application's tests, run:

-    ./mvnw clean test
+    mvn clean test

 ### Other tests

 Performance tests are run by [Gatling][] and written in Scala.
 They're located in `src/test/gatling` and can be run with: